joearms/old.blog/_posts/2013-05-31-a-week-with-elixir.md

 higher order functions and the entire process and error handling ``let it crash'' philosophy.
-From Ruby it brings sigils, shortcu syntaxes, It also adds a few goodies of its own, the |> pipe operator, reminiscent of Prologs DCGs and Haskall monads (though less complicated, more like the good old unix pipe operator) and the macro quote and unquote operators, which come from the lisp quasiquote and comma operators.
+From Ruby it brings sigils, shortcu syntaxes, It also adds a few goodies of its own, the |> pipe operator, reminiscent of Prologs DCGs and Haskell monads (though less complicated, more like the good old unix pipe operator) and the macro quote and unquote operators, which come from the lisp quasiquote and comma operators.